dvdmtw98/blog/Post Vault/articles/2024-02-13-building-home-lab-part-11.md

 Now we know that we can connect to the Malware Analysis Lab VMs from Tsurugi Linux.

-To demonstrate how to transfer files from Tsurugi Linux to the Malware Analysis Lab VMs I will use an dummy text file.
+To demonstrate how to transfer files from Tsurugi Linux to the Malware Analysis Lab VMs I will use a simple text file.
 To follow along run the following commands on Tsurugi Linux:

 ```bash
 cd Downloads